Sanj718/xapps/_docs/theme-embed.md

 layout: docs
 ---

-xapps uses Shopify's theme app embed system to inject redirect scripts into your storefront.
+Geolocation Flow uses Shopify's theme app embed system to inject redirect scripts into your theme.
 There are 4 separate embeds — one for each redirect type.
 You only need to enable the ones you use.

 ## The 4 Embeds